Emincmg/payment-processor-laravel/README.md

 - `PaymentFailed`: Dispatched if the payment process fails.

 You can listen to these events in your application's event listeners to perform actions like sending notifications or updating order statuses.
 ## License

 This package is open-sourced software licensed under the [MIT license](LICENSE).

 ---

-*Note: Replace placeholder values with your actual configuration details.*